 These experiences have led Mike to lecture on the role of theatre in society at both The Sondheim Symposium in New Jersey (where he met Stephen Sondheim) and the International Conference on Fine and Performing Arts in Athens, Greece.
 He shares his experiences with the talented youth of the NTPA Academy and empowers them to use the performing arts as a tool to build the self-confidence needed to succeed in any career path they choose.

-Kaitlyn Barnard – Director of Admissions, NTPA Resident Director
+Kaitlyn Barnard – Assistant Head of School, NTPA Senior Resident Director

 Kerry has a bachelor’s degree in Elementary Education from East Central University (OK) with a minor in Musical Theatre and an M.Ed. in Multicultural Literature from Xavier University (OH).

 Kerry has spent the last 25 years working with children as a teacher, choir director, storyteller, director, costume director, and piano teacher.
 She currently works in the Core Learning Room assisting students with their online learning.
 Kerry also serves as Show Manager for multiple shows, including the Immersive Production the students perform each semester.

 She has a passion for instilling a love of reading in young students and enjoys implementing her acting skills to bring books and stories to life.
 Kerry has enjoyed participating in theatre in many different roles across six states.
 Her favorite memories are sharing the stage with her three children in several productions.
 Now that they are taking the stage on their own, she is excited to see their love of performing grow.

 Lyz has a bachelor’s degree from Mount Holyoke College where she graduated with a double major in mathematics and theater.
 She also has a masters from the University of Florida and is a certified Mathematics teacher.
 Lyz spent the last 20 years working as a consultant in HR Benefits Administration while keeping active in Community Theatre and Choirs.